 Front Door Entry Steps:

 As you walk down the trailer and get to the entry door and the steps, you’ll find that Gary has upgraded his conventional entry steps to the MORryde Strut Assist StepAbove.
-The StepAbove goes to the ground, providing for a safe, secure, and stable entry and exit to and from the trailer.
-The Strut Assist makes it even easier as it makes the step feel almost “weightless.”
-You can lift and lower the step with a finger as the strut helps offset the weight.
+The StepAbove extends to the ground, providing for a safe, secure, and stable entry and exit to and from the trailer.
+Additionally, the Strut Assist makes it even easier because the steps feel almost “weightless.”
+You can lift and lower the steps with a finger as the strut helps offset the weight.

 Step Storage Box: